-An ABN is an Australian Business Number required by business entities.
+ABN Lookup is an essential tool to enable you to verify the Australian Business Number of any registered business, as is required by all business entities.

-In order to receive an ABN, you must be carrying on an enterprise in Australia, that is an activity done in the form of a business.
+In order to receive an Australia Business Number, you must be carrying on an enterprise in Australia, that is an activity done in the form of a business.
 You must have commenced trading or have undertaken sufficient activities to show you intend to start a business.

 Employees and hobbyists are not entitled to an ABN as they are not carrying on an enterprise.

-If you need to know what an ABN is, if an ABN is mandatory or not, and when to use an ABN see ABR help here
+If you need to know what an ABN is, if one is mandatory or not, and when to use one see ABR help here

-Search online to check an ABN – Click here
+Search online to check – Click to check here

-ABN Frequently Asked Questions (FAQ) – Click here
+Frequently Asked Questions (FAQ) – Click to view here

-This is an essential tool for small business to reference the ABN number of suppliers, customers and other key business relationship.
+The ABN Lookup is an essential tool for small business to verify the Australian Business Number of suppliers, customers and other key business partners.

-Only companies and businesses registered with an ABN will appear on Business ABN Lookup
+Only companies and businesses registered with an Australian Business Number appear on the Australian Business Register.

-The Business ABN Lookup website holds only the publicly available information about a business including:
+The Australian Business Register provides the ABN Lookup website which provides only the publicly available information about a business including:

 - Australian Business Number (ABN) and status